 Our alumni work in government agencies, international peacebuilding, humanitarian and development organizations, private businesses, unions, community centers, educational institutions and other settings where conflict analysis and resolution skills are in demand.
 Students study theory, methods and ethical perspectives of the peace and conflict studies field and apply this knowledge in simulations, workshops, field practice, and internships.
+Based on their goals, students select one of six different concentrations, including the option to design their own.
 Students may enter the MS program in either the fall or the spring.
 Students can study either part-time or full-time, with many classes offered online.
 Students may choose to enroll in the program fully online.
 Students may also add a graduate certificate.

 What makes the MS program at the Carter School for Peace and Conflict Resolution innovative and unique?

 - Concentrations allow students shape their own course of study to match their professional goals.

 - Students hone their research and practice skills through local and international field-based courses.

 - Students work closely with faculty who are engaged in innovative scholarship and practice in peace and conflict studies.